Countdown to Graduation

 Last Day to Charge Lunches

-The Senior Sunset BBQ is the perfect way to celebrate the end of an unforgettable journey.
-After kicking things off with the Senior Sunrise earlier in the year, this event marks the opposite — your final sunset as high school students.
-Enjoy a hot dog or hamburger with all the fixings, relax with friends, and reflect on all the memories made as you look ahead to the exciting future.
+The Senior Sunset is the perfect way to celebrate the end of an unforgettable journey as high school students.
+Enjoy a hot dog or hamburger with all the fixings, relax with friends, and reflect on the memories you've made as you look ahead to an exciting future.
 It’s the perfect way to close this chapter in style before graduation!

 SkillsUSA State Competition

-Those students skilled enough to win at the district level will compete at the SkillsUSA State Leadership & Skills Conference Championships.
-The Leadership Events will be held at the Best Western in Marlborough, and the hands-on competitions at BVT on Friday, May 2nd.
-There will be an awards ceremony on Saturday, May 3rd at the Best Western in Marlborough.
+Those students skilled enough to win at the district level will compete at the SkillsUSA State Leadership & Skills Conference.
+The leadership events will be held at the Best Western in Marlborough, and the hands-on competitions will be held at BVT on Friday, May 1st.
+There will be an awards ceremony on Saturday, May 2nd, at the Best Western in Marlborough.
 The awards ceremony is closed to the public.

 Remember, your academic textbooks are due on the day of final exams.